zarthur/CSCC-Fundamentals-Android-Notes/week_11/readme.md

 ### Nonstatic Member Classes
 A **nonstatic member class** is a non-static class enclosed in and a member of another class.
-An instance of a nonstatic member class is implicitly associated an instance of the enclosing class and is able to access the outer class's instance methods and fields.
+An instance of a nonstatic member class is implicitly associated with an instance of the enclosing class and is able to access the outer class's instance methods and fields.

 ```java
 package com.myname.week_11;